 For a deep-dive into this topic, start by watching our Pricing & Metadata Webinar.

-As you determine how to categorize your book, keep in mind that while you will type your own keywords, the Octavo task page displays a curated list of categories to choose from.
+Choosing relevant keywords and categories helps readers interested in your subject matter find your book more easily.
+As you begin, keep in mind that while you will type your own keywords, the Octavo task page provides a curated list of categories for you to choose from.

 Choosing categories, the basics: